asmaeelk1/Cub_3D/README.md

 ```shell
 make bonus
 ```
-Note: you will need to change both mandatory and bonus header /home/oel-feng to your specified machine user name.
+Note: you will need to change both mandatory and bonus header /home/oel-feng/.... to your specified machine user name instead of oel-feng.

 To run the program: